Jahir007/The-Rate-of-HIV-Infection-Across-Countries/README.md

 ## License

-This project and the accompanying Tableau workbook are made available under the [MIT License](LICENSE).
+This project and the accompanying Tableau workbook are made available Open.
 You are free to use, modify, and distribute the contents of this repository for both commercial and non-commercial purposes, provided you give appropriate credit to the original sources.

 ## Feedback and Contributions